seriousme/opifex/README.md

 to clone and modify the platform specific code in `/node` or `/deno` as well.

-If you want to port the platform independent client and server libs to another platform (e.g. Bun) then the platform specific code in `/node` or `/deno` might serve as inspiration.
+If you want to port the platform independent client and server libs to another platform then the platform specific code in `/node` or `/deno` might serve as inspiration.

-The platform independent client and server libs should also work on Bun as they are engine independent, but the demo server and client currently do not work on Bun because of some socket incompatibilities between Bun and the rest.
+Bun (as of version 1.2) is capable of running the NodeJS version.

 ## Naming